lffrrnt/HemodynamicsDiscovery/README.md

 ## Requirements

 To manage package dependencies we use the poetry python package.
-Given an installation of a working python version 3.12 or above (upto 4.0), run the following commands from termina:
+Given an installation of a working python version 3.12 or above (upto 4.0), run the following commands in the terminal from the project
+root:

 ```bash
 pip install poetry